azreasoners/F2LP/README.md

 ## File Description
 * bin/f2lp: the pre-compiled binary for f2lp under Linux 64bit.
 * f2lp.c: source code of F2LP.
+* examples/blocksWorld.e: F2LP encoding of an event calculus description of the blocks world domain (does not include DEC/EC axioms).
+* examples/robby.e: F2LP encoding of an event calculus description of the "robby" domain from [Dogandag et al., 2004].
+* examples/dec.e: F2LP encoding of the DEC axioms.
 * COPYRIGHT: information about copyright and warranty.

 ## Compiling F2LP